Updated

 Los Angeles prosecutions

 The L.A.
-County D.A.’s office will generally not prosecute VC 14601.1 cases unless the suspect has been a repeat offender in the prior 24 months.3
+County D.A.’s office will generally not prosecute VC 14601.1 cases unless you have been a repeat offender in the prior 24 months.3

 2. Are there legal defenses?